How to Build HIPAA Compliant Mobile App? Explore Top Healthcare Laws & Regulations Apply to Your Healthcare App in the USA

 The following are the top 4 healthcare laws applicable in the USA.

-What you simply need to do is – identify which healthcare laws and regulations apply to your healthcare mobile and web app idea.
+What you simply need to do is – identify the healthcare laws and regulations that apply to your healthcare mobile and web app idea.

-And the following are questions that help you identify which healthcare laws apply to your healthcare mobile app.
+We’ve listed out a few questions that will help you identify the healthcare laws that apply to your healthcare mobile app.

 Question 1: Do you create, receive, and save the personal information of patients?